twisted/twisted/docs/projects/core/development/policy/doc-standard.rst

     This sentence contains an ``"important inlined string literal"``\ .

-Don't use backticks when a :ref:`link <links>` to the referenced object could be used.
+Don't use backticks when a :ref:`ref <ref>` link to the corresponding object could be used.

-When appropriate, longer code snippets and examples should be moved to the ``examples`` directory in the relevant subproject so that they can be appropriately unit tested.
+When appropriate, longer code snippets and examples should be moved to the :file:`{project}/examples/` directory in the relevant subproject so that they can be appropriately unit tested.
 They then can be included by using the :rst:dir:`literalinclude` directive.
 If only a part of the file is needed in a given area,